 | Recommended background | CompTIA recommends A+ plus 9–12 months of hands-on experience in a junior network role (a recommendation, not a requirement). | Cisco recommends roughly one or more years of experience implementing and administering Cisco solutions (advisory, not required). |

 Network+ has a confirmed broad domain spread across networking concepts, implementation, operations, security, and troubleshooting.
-CCNA has heavier Cisco-oriented depth, a 120-minute exam, and current Cisco objective coverage that includes AI and network operations/management.
-RoleMath keeps the CCNA difficulty score caveated because the captured official source does not publish question count or question format.
+CCNA has heavier Cisco-oriented depth, a 120-minute exam, and current Cisco v1.1 objective coverage across network fundamentals, access, IP connectivity, IP services, security fundamentals, automation, and programmability.
+RoleMath keeps the CCNA stated experience requirement caveated because the official source does not publish question count or question format.

 Role and day-to-day task evidence